LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Spellcasting.md

 #### Bonuses and Penalties

-Spells that grant bonus dots to traits can belong to nearly any Practice, depending on what the Trait represents.\
+Spells that grant bonus dots to traits can belong to nearly any [[The 13 Practices|Practice]], depending on what the Trait represents.\
 Obvious examples include Perfecting for directly increasing the Attributes and Skills of a target, but a Ruling spell to make a corpse rise up and serve you can be modelled as a spell that grants you Retainer dots.
 - Increasing a Merit is typically a Ruling (••) spell.
 Attributes and Skills can be increased by a Perfecting (•••) spell.
 Gaining a Skill that has no dots is a Patterning (••••) spell.
 - Spells that grant or increase equipment bonuses count as Trait bonuses.
 This also applies to spells that simply increase a dice pool.
 - A spell can grant a total number of Trait dots equal to its Potency.
-Advantages, such as Gnosis or a vampire’s Blood Potency, cannot be granted by spells, nor can supernatural abilities like Arcana or Disciplines.
+Advantages, such as Gnosis or a vampire’s Blood Potency, cannot be granted by spells, nor can supernatural abilities like [[Arcanum|Arcana]] or Disciplines.
 - Any spell that increases a Trait beyond the target’s natural maximum costs a point of Mana.
 Remember that high-Gnosis mages and other supernatural creatures may have Trait maximums higher than 5.
 The “Trait maximum” for an equipment bonus is always +5.
 - Trait dots granted by magic last only as long as the spell’s Duration, and are not subject to the Sanctity of Merits rule.